Tilagiho/eNoseAnnotator/README.md

 To start the measurement press "Measurement->Start" in the menu bar.
 After calculating the base vector of the sensor the measurement will be started.

 Select "Measurement->Stop" in order to stop receiving measurements and "Measurement->reset base level" to calculate a new base vector.
+After stopping you can start a new measurement by pressing "Measurement->Start" again.